7 Questions to Ask Your Current Training Provider

-In our own experience, coupled with feedback from our Learners, suggests that ‘course decks’ never get re-visited, and only filed.
+Our experience and feedback from our Learners suggest that people never revisit ‘course decks’ but only file them.
 Our ‘Sticky Learning ®’ ensures long-term aims for learning retention without the need for harming the environment.

-We offer an DNA that has 3 parts; A 121 online survey, a stakeholder meeting and 121 interviews with a cross-section of your team.
+We offer a DNA that has 3 parts; A 121 online survey, a stakeholder meeting and 121 interviews with a cross-section of your team.

 Each training programme has a 5 level evaluation called a ‘Chain of Evidence’, so that you know that we are using a tried & tested model and you will get a comprehensive evaluation.
 Please review this product to see a specific example of how we evaluate each product.

-Our Sticky Learning ® has been designed by our very experienced trainers with the aim of delivering long-term skill transfer by putting in place ‘spaced repetition’.
-This is delivered at the appropriate days apart using case studies, one page reminders, questions, etc. to nudge, prod, and poke the Learner’s brain to keep their newly learned skill at the forefront of their mind.
+Our experienced trainers designed Sticky Learning ® with the aim of delivering long-term skill transfer by putting in place ‘spaced repetition’.
+This is delivered at the appropriate days apart using case studies, one-page reminders, questions, etc. to nudge, prod, and poke the Learner’s brain to keep their newly learned skill at the forefront of their mind.

-6. Do the trainers have practical experience of their subject or are there theoretical trainers?
+6. Do they have practical experience of their subject?

 All our trainers have worked in either a supermarket or a supermarket supplier for at least 10 years each and have a combined training experience of well over 100 years.